gayeongpark/gayeongpark.github.io/_posts/2024-04-06-Number-Bases.md

 ## How to count numbers in quaternary(Base 4) and convert to decimal (Base 10)

-It is a numertic method of representing numbers using four different numbers **0, 1, 2, 3**.
+It is a numeric method of representing numbers using four different numbers **0, 1, 2, 3**.

 - Base 4: 0 -- Base 10: 0
 - Base 4: 1 -- Base 10: 1